11BelowStudio/HECC-IT/Summer background preparation work/Planning/MVP aims.md

     * Player navigates to other passages by clicking 'links' to the other passages within the current passage
         * Link is within passage content, clicking it changes the page content to display a different passage
         * If a passage doesn't contain a link to another passage, that passage is implicitly an 'ending'
+    * Passages shall be held in key/value pairs
+        * Passage name string is the key, passage contents are the value
 * There shall be an option to allow a player to go 'back' a passage
     * A stack of 'GameState' objects (`gameStateStack`) will be held in browser sessionstorage to contain player history
+        * Stictly speaking, it would be a JavaScript Array object, but it would be used like a Stack.
         * The topmost GameState will be the current state of the game (the identifier of the current passage that the player's at)
         * Going 'back' will cause the topmost GameState to be popped off the `gameStateStack`
         * You may not go 'back' if there is nothing below the current GameState within the `gameStateStack`